fatso83/retry-dynamic-import/README.md

 export const createDynamicImportWithRetry  // make your own version of dynamicImportWithRetry export const reactLazyWithRetry // can be used instead of React.lazy().
 Wraps around dynamicImportWithRetry
 ```

+React is an optional dependency, which means you can use this with Svelte or VanillaJS without
+pulling in extra dependencies.

 ## Limitations